socialgene/socialgene.github.io/docs/advanced_start.md

 You can then open the Neo4j database in a web browser by typing `localhost:7474` in the url bar.

-To make socialgene queries faster you can add a couple indices for protein and hmm IDs using the following commands in the neo4j browser:
+To make SocialGene queries faster you can add a couple indices for protein and hmm IDs using the following commands in the neo4j browser:

 `CREATE CONSTRAINT ON (n:protein) ASSERT n.id IS UNIQUE`